rkallepu/Testing-Jasmine-Karma/README.md

-# magellan-jul-16
+#Practise
-unit testing using jasmine and git practise
+unit testing practise using jasmine and karma